 Recently registered for the Award?
-If so, our new digital training platform is here to help you kick start your Rights Respecting journey.
+If so, our new online training platform is here to help you kick start your Rights Respecting journey.

 Online training is included within the registration fee for schools who have registered from January 2018.
-For schools who have registered before January 2018, a fee of £200 is applicable for access to all teachers in your school.
-To book, contact the Rights Respecting Schools team at firstname.lastname@example.org.
+For schools who have registered before January 2018, a fee of £200 is applicable for access to all teachers in your school (free for schools with less than 100 pupils).
+To get access, contact the Rights Respecting Schools team at firstname.lastname@example.org.

 Starting RRSA Online was excellent in guiding us through the first stage of the Award with a bit of flexibility since it is often difficult to fit things in whilst coping with existing workload.